leewtai/leewtai.github.io/setup/conda_and_navigator_setup.md

     - on Windows, this is called "Anaconda Command Prompt"
     - on OSX, this is called "Terminal"
     ![different command line prompts](images/diff_command_line_prompts.png)
-3. Type in the following to create an environment called `text-mine` under Python version 3.7.
+3. Type in the following to create an environment called `text-mine` under Python version 3.7 (yes, even if you want R in the end!)

     `conda create -n text-mine python=3.7`